-America's Got Talent taped a show recently in the area but Saturday was the day for local dog's to shine and show their talents.
-At Saturday's Pawfest in Largo Central Park, dogs could audition for American IDogs.
+America's Got Talent but Saturday was the day for local dog's to shine and show their talents.
+At Saturday's Pawfest in dogs could audition for American IDogs.

 Currently American IDogs has 13 dogs and the touring company hopes to expand to 75 dogs for its upcoming "Bark to our Future" production.
 It's the American Idol and America's Got Talent for dogs.
 The canines dance, jump, do tricks and show off their obedience training, according to organizers.